radical-cybertools/radical.repex.at/docs/source/pages/gettingstarted.rst

 To run RepEx users need to use a command line tool corresponding to MD package kernel they intend to use.
 For example, if user wants to use Amber as MD kernel, she would use ``repex-amber`` command line tool.
-In addiiton to specifying an appropriate command line tool, user need to specify a resource configuration file and REMD simulation input file. the result invocation of RepEx should be:
+In addition to specifying an appropriate command line tool, user need to specify a resource configuration file and REMD simulation input file.
+The resulting invocation of RepEx should be:

 ``repex-amber --input='tsu_remd_ace_ala_nme.json' --rconfig='stampede.json'``